iCodeCoolStuff/gcalendar/README.md

 # gcalendar
-this is a tool that you can use to save and upload calendar configurations to google calendar.
-It's not finishet yet so don't try to use it
+This is a tool that you can use to save and upload calendar configurations to google calendar.
+It's not finished yet so don't try to use it.